ssb22/indexer/README.md

 * JAWS FSReader 3 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened; may work better without JAWS running; synchronisation with audio seems to require `--mp3-recode`; images are not scaled to fit; tested working with a Braille display and audio speed changes; not tested with very large books (1GB+)

 * HumanWare Brailliant: does not show text if there is audio (hopefully it can still be used for navigation); ZIP needs to be unpacked; tested both Daisy 2 and Daisy 3 (which the device calls "Niso" format)

-does not show text if there is audio (hopefully it can still be used for navigation) in both Daisy 2 and Daisy 3

 * Pronto Notetaker: ZIP needs to be unpacked to a “Daisy” folder on SD or USB, and the device just plays the audio; tested only with Daisy 2